bahrus/be-bound/README.md

 Limitations:

 1. Binding is 100% equal -- no computed binding, just direct copy of primitives.
-2. No object support yet [TODO]
+2. Object support is there also [Untested]
-3. If the two values are equal (or timestamps match in case of objects), no action is taken.
+3. If the two values are equal, no action is taken.
 4. The two properties must be class properties with setters and getters, either defined explicitly, or dynamically via Object.defineProperty.
 Exception is input element for child.

 ## Tie Breaking